-and Lily Tomlin, directed by Carl Reiner.
-The last of the four movies Martin and Reiner made together (the others were, in order, The Jerk
+A 1984 comedy-fantasy film starring Steve Martin and Lily Tomlin, directed by Carl Reiner.
+This was the last of four movies Martin and Reiner made together (the others were, in order, The Jerk, Dead Men Don't Wear Plaid and The Man with Two Brains).

 - Ascend to a Higher Plane of Existence: Terry claims to want to do this.
 Actually, she's just a cynical Gold Digger exploiting what she thinks is Edwina's insanity to inherit her millions.
 Turns out that Edwina wasn't so loopy, though, to her horror.